Skip to content

 Where events come from

-Cron / schedule "Daily standup at 09:00."
-Fires a Quest into the assigned agent.
+Schedule schedule: "Daily standup at 09:00" is a schedule:0 9 * * * event that fires a Quest into the assigned agent.

-The first three are user-shaped.
-The last two are runtime-shaped.
+Schedule and webhook events are user/world-shaped.
+The lifecycle and detector events are runtime-shaped.
 All flow through the same bus.

 Anatomy